mzniko/worstapp/README.md

 There are currently no style guidelines.

-If you have suggestions or code contributions that you think would materially improve the content of this demo app, say hi in HipChat or email, or open a pull request @mentioning jkaron.
+If you have suggestions or code contributions say hi in HipChat or email, or open a pull request mentioning @jkaron.

 Thanks!